A natural theory of dark energy: Clockwork dark energy from string theory

 Finally, we have shown that for the clockwork mechanism to bring the mass of the lightest mode down to the dark energy scale one requires $\mathcal{O}\left(200\right)$ scalar fields.
 For simplicity of exposition, let us think of these fields as descending only from the Kalb-Ramond 2-form.
-Then, the previous requirement translates into a constraint on the cohomology structure of the internal manifold, namely a constraint on the dimensionality of $H^{(1)}(\mathcal{M}_6)$.
+Then, the previous requirement translates into a constraint on the cohomology structure of $\Sigma_g^4$ after fixing the $T^2$ geometry, namely $g=b_1-b_2/2$ where $b_p$ is the {\it p-th} Betti number of $\Sigma_g^4$.
+Using, $b_2\sim\mathcal{O}\left(200\right)$ we find that $g\sim b_1-100$.